CryptoMaN-Rahul/hackathon/README.md

 - **For Traders**: Get comprehensive token data, track liquidity, and analyze trading pairs
 - **For Security Researchers**: Analyze transaction patterns, detect anomalies, and assess contract risk

+## multi-agent workflow
+- ** Use it with General assistant (by openserv) to create a detailed report

 ## 🚀 Getting Started

 ### Prerequisites